Singapore company de-registration in 2022

 Singapore company de-registration

-- Applications to deregister a Singapore company are made at the Accounting and Corporate Regulatory Authority (ACRA), together with i) dormant financial statements and ii) statutory forms signed by shareholders and directors.
+Applications to deregister a Singapore company are submitted to the Accounting and Corporate Regulatory Authority (ACRA), together with i) dormant financial statements and ii) statutory forms signed by shareholders and directors.

 Steps to strike off a Singapore company

-- Within a month of approving the strike-off application, and if there is no objection from any party, ACRA publishes the company name in the Singapore Government Gazette;
+- Thirty days after approving the strike-off application, and if there is no objection from any party, ACRA publishes the company name in the Singapore Government Gazette.

 - Sixty days after publishing the company name in the Singapore Government Gazette, and if there is no objection, ACRA again publishes the company name in the Gazette and the company is considered officially struck off.

-- Ensuring there are no outstanding tax liabilities with the Inland Revenue Authority of Singapore (IRAS), including i) finalising and settling all tax liabilities and ii) cancelling GST registration if necessary;
+- Ensuring there are no outstanding tax liabilities with IRAS, including i) finalizing and settling all assessments and ii) cancelling GST registration if necessary.

 - Submitting income tax returns (Form C-S/C) to cover the period up to the cessation of business.

-- Ensuring the company has no outstanding debts owed to IRAS, or any other Singapore government agency;
+- The company has no outstanding debts owed to IRAS, or any other Singapore government agency.

-- Ensuring there are no outstanding charges in the public charge register;
+- There are no outstanding charges in the company’s charge register.

-- Ensuring the company is not involved in any legal proceedings (within or outside Singapore);
+- The company is not involved in any legal proceedings (within or outside Singapore).

-- Ensuring the company has no existing assets and liabilities as of the date of application, and has no contingent asset and liabilities;
+- The company has no existing assets and liabilities as of the date of application, and has no contingent asset and liabilities.

-- Ensuring the majority of company directors authorise the strike-off applicant to submit the online application via ACRA;
+- The majority of company directors must authorize the strike-off applicant to submit the online application via ACRA.

-- Note the corporate bank account must be closed either prior to, or after, deregistering the company.
-If the account is closed after the company is struck off, any tax credits can be refunded to the company.
-If required, Healy Consultants Group PLC’s Corporate Banking Department will assist our Client to close the corporate bank account without our client visiting Singapore.
+- The corporate bank account can be closed either prior to, or after, deregistering the company.
+If the account is closed after the company is struck off, any tax credits can be refunded to the company;

-- Healy Consultants Group PLC’s one-time fee to complete company de-registration in Singapore is US$6,350.
-Refer to embedded PDF file to view an example of a Singaporean de-registration renewal invoice;
+Healy Consultants Group PLC’s one-off fee to complete Singapore company deregistration is US$1,450.
+Refer to attached pdf file to view a typical sales invoice relating to the de-registration of a Singaporean LLC: